1601-mma2013/Performance-Enhancer/README.md

 At home in the user’s room, the user will always be updated about the capability of their pc when they choose to play games or do their assignment.

-In the classroom, the technician will have uploaded our program on the lab pc for student and lecture use.
+In the classroom, the technician will have uploaded our program on the lab computers for students and lecturers to use.

 **6. Tools**